HanqiLouis/GFET-Characterization/README.md

 To run them successfully:

 - You must be signed in to a **Google account**
-  ⚠️ *Note:* EPFL Google accounts may cause issues with Drive access in Colab.
+  ⚠️ *Note:* EPFL accounts may cause issues with Drive access in Colab.
 A personal Google account is recommended.

 ---